2ico/react-native-unity/README.md

+# Usage

+expects environmment variable `UNITY_XCODE_BUILD` pointing to Unity XCode Build

+to use locally run `npm pack` after `yarn install` to create an archived version of the module that then can be installed via path like this `npm install "file:../../react-native-unity/artmajeur-react-native-unity-0.0.6.tgz"`

+---

 # @artmajeur/react-native-unity

 The plugin that allows you to embed a Unity project into React Native as a full-fledged component.
 The plugin now supports the new architecture.